erigones/esdc-docs/user-guide/monitoring/main_monitoring.rst

 Templates
 +++++++++

-The following Zabbix monitoring templates are required for the correct functioning of the monitoring and it is forbidden to use them:
+The following Zabbix monitoring templates are required for the correct functioning of the monitoring system and it is forbidden to modify them:

 * t_icmp
 * t_zabbix-agent